bredelings/BAli-Phy/TODO/ChangeableTypes.md

 A working interpretation is that `noreplace` protects the next reducible operation after its reads.
 It also gives an implicit source heap cell for the reads.
-Without such a scope, `readcase USE z` specifies the edge target but not the cell that owns the edge.
+Without such a scope, `read USE z` specifies the edge target but not the cell that owns the edge.
 The exact normalized form still needs design.

 ## Merged Continuations